Overview

 Is the micro:bit a computer or a microcontroller?

 You might also hear the micro:bit referred to as a microcontroller.
-The board contains a microcontroller that can be programmed to perform specific tasks, but it also has input and output devices like buttons and an LED display which makes it more than a microcontroller.
+The board contains a microcontroller that can be programmed to perform specific tasks, but it also has input and output devices like buttons and an LED display making it more like a computer.

 A microprocessor plus memory, storage and physical input/output devices make a computer like the one you are reading this article on.
 The micro:bit is just a pocket-sized one.